 If you buy rubber boots with tall treads/base you’re going to roll your ankles a lot more.
 A lower-profile rubber boot is a great way to go, especially for walking.
 This is why the Lacrosse Granges are excellent boots for walking.

-If you’re not going to be walking as much a larger tread, although it may cause ankle rolling, likely will provide more insulation and warmth.
+If you’re not going to be walking as much a taller tread, although it may cause ankle rolling, likely will provide more insulation from the ground and you will likely have better traction because the tread can be deeper.

 What Does Boot Comfort Rating Mean?